Lea-fish/Leafish/README.md

 | 1.8.9  | 47  | ✓ |
 | 1.7.10 | 5   | ✓ |

-Stevenarella is designed to support multiple protocol versions, so that client development is not in lock-step with the server version.
+Leafish is designed to support multiple protocol versions, so that client development is not in lock-step with the server version.
 The level of support varies, but the goal is to support major versions from 1.7.10 up to the current latest major version.
 Occasionally, snapshots are also supported.